BryceAndJuly/Whiteboard/README_en_US.md

 ### V2.1.12

 See the preview image at the top.
-Test environment: `SiYuan V3.8.5-alpha.4`, `Windows 11`
+Test environment: `SiYuan V3.8.5-beta.1`, `Windows 11`

 - Added support for mind map rendering of lists.
 - Style adjustment: Table content is aligned to the top.
 (Previously centered)
+- Supports rendering the database’s list view.

 Notes on the list mind map mode: